Dales barn conversion

 We are happy to offer informal advice about your project and the suitability of different technologies, without obligation, to ensure you are happy to take the step towards embracing a renewable energy heating solution for your home or business, before progressing to the next, more formal stage.

 We will design the system and specify the unit you require based on detailed information, accurate calculations, and technical knowledge.
-We work with the manufacturers of some of the most advanced heat pumps and biomass boilers in the world so are able to source the one that is just right for you.
+We work with the manufacturers of some of the most advanced heat pumps in the world so are able to source the one that is just right for you.

 We are proud to be members of the Renewable Energy Consumer Code and take our obligations under the code very seriously.
+We are also TrustMark registered.